Frozen Plantains (Storage Tips)

 Frequently Asked Questions

-How do I cook frozen plantains?
+Can I air fry frozen plantains?

 frozen plantains